KitYan20/CS410_a2/README.md

 make TAPPER
 ```
 #### Testing TAPPER with synchronous buffering
 To test out TAPPER with synchronous buffering, run this command.
 Feel free to modify the optional argument value with the flag labeled "-o" or feel free to modify the buffer size.
 One thing we ran into when testing the class test file was that our buffer was too small to handle all the samples from the test file so it was stuck in a loop processing around 50 samples.
 So we figured that increasing the buffer size to 1000 would be the most ideal size for the buffer to process all the samples and it worked.
+If you want to test synchronous with redirection to a output file, make sure to run it on a normal shell because for some reason, it crashes.
+But it won't crash if you are not do any stdout redirection to a file.
+Same goes for TAPPET.
 ```bash
 ./tapper -p1 ./observe -p2 ./reconstruct -p3 ./tapplot -o 2 -b sync -s 1000 < cs410-test-file > ipc-sync-cs410-test-file
 ```